Emergency Preparedness and Response

 ArtsReady makes available informational resources and an online business continuity, readiness and sustainability planning tool.
 The Performing Arts Readiness Project offer webinars, grant opportunities, guidance on recovery assistance, and regular updates.
 Both aim to help you keep your arts organization and events safe and open-for-business.

-- Networking for Disaster Management in the Performing Arts, Monday, Nov.
-13, 2 p.m.
+- Networking for Disaster Management in the Performing Arts, Wednesday, February 28, 2 p.m.
 (EST).
 Emergency response and preparedness for performing arts organizations can be a difficult task for individual organizations.
 This free 90-minute webinar will demonstrate how working with multiple organizations in a network for disaster management can be accomplished.
 The history of networking for improved emergency preparedness in the cultural heritage, arts, and government sectors will be examined, with an exploration of existing networks.
 Case studies of the Pennsylvania Cultural Resilience Network and CultureAID in New York City will be presented to help guide you on how to start your own, or join an existing, cooperative disaster network.
 You will learn how to use the Cultural Placekeeping Guide to direct your networking efforts.

-- Introduction to Emergency Preparedness for Performing Arts Organizations, Tuesday, Nov.
-28, 2 p.m.
+- Introduction to Emergency Preparedness for Performing Arts Organizations, Thursday, March 1, 2 p.m.
 (EST).
 Localized emergencies, regional disasters, and catastrophic events can have a devastating impact on performing arts organizations where even a brief loss of business can threaten sustainability.
 This free 90 minute webinar will provide an introduction to why emergency preparedness is critical to protect your organization from external risks and internal vulnerabilities.
 These include human caused and natural crises.
 You will learn the typical process and contents of a plan, and receive information about resources to help with planning.

 Disaster Preparedness: General Resources